DiaLight/Ember/README.md

 I've collected all the `esp register modification instruction locations`, so you can walk the stack based on this mapping(`mappings/stack.map`).
 - Launcher with gui.
 (Planned for the future) users can enable/disable/configure patches in launcher

+Usage:
+- Download zip archive from [releases](https://github.com/DiaLight/Ember/releases/latest)
+- Unpack wherever you like.
+Consider it a separate program with its own folder
+- Run `launcher.exe`
+- First you need to find the `Dungeon Keeper 2` directory using launcher.
+The program looks for the `DKII.exe` file and determines its version.
+Currently only version `1.70` is supported.
+- Then you can configure resolution, etc
+- Start the game with the big `start` button

+The program does not modify existing game files.
+For a complete removal, you must remove launcher's and `Dungeon Keeper 2\resources` directories and remove `HKEY_CURRENT_USER\SOFTWARE\Ember Launcher` registry key

 Requirements:
 - Python 3
 - Visual Studio 2022